Lifetime Mortgage Landmark Mortgages – 4.23% Fixed For Life

 Yes, Landmark Mortgages mortgages over 70 are 1.92% APR.

-UK lifetime mortgages are a type of equity release that allows seniors to unlock some of the value of their homes in order to supplement their retirement income.
-Since the loan is secured against your property, you can typically release up to half its value as a tax-free lump sum and then repay it when you either pass away or move into long-term care.
+UK lifetime mortgages are a type of equity release that allows seniors to unlock some of the value of their homes to supplement their retirement income.
+Since the loan is secured against your property, you can typically release up to half its value as a tax-free lump sum and repay it when you either pass away or move into long-term care.

 Unfortunately, opting for a UK lifetime mortgage can put loved ones in a tricky situation when you eventually die or move into long-term care, as all remaining debt (including interest) must be paid off.
 Depending on current house prices and interest rates, this could mean your family members having to take on any uncovered mortgage payments or being unable to inherit the home due to outstanding debt in the estate.
 This should always be factored into any decisions about releasing equity from your home.